DAYROS-V2/Chub-Bot-Downloader-/README.md

 # Chub AI Character Downloader

-A friendly, batteries-included Windows tool for snagging public Chub.ai character cards.
-Search, filter by tag, grab a creator's whole catalog, or chase event drops — all from a comfy CMD menu, with a live dashboard and parallel downloads.
+A Windows tool for snagging public Chub.ai character cards.
+Search, filter by tag, or even grab a creator's whole catalog. all from a comfy CMD menu, with a live dashboard and parallel downloads.

 > ⚠️ **Only public cards** — this tool fetches what Chub serves publicly.
 NSFL gating still applies to your account settings.